 Current 2018 Pet Projects:

-Abby – An adorable 12 year old Chihuahua diagnosed with mammary gland tumors.
+Abby– UPDATE: Abby had surgery on January 31, to remove numerous tumors.
+The original tumor removed was not cancerous and none of these are either!History: An adorable 12 year old Chihuahua diagnosed with mammary gland tumors.
 Abby’s mom Christina is battling ovarian cancer and sent a heart wrenching email to Barkleyworld asking for help for her baby Abby.
 With our assurance of help, Christina had surgery on January 11th with peace of mind that Abby too would have surgery soon and they would heal together.
-The largest of Abby’s tumors was removed on January 10th, and Abby is home waiting for her mom to be released from the hospital.
-Abby will undergo further evaluation and treatment beginning on January 17th.
-We are waiting on results of the biopsy of the first tumor.
+The largest of Abby’s tumors was removed on January 10th, and Abby and mom are home recovering together.